JetBrains/intellij-sdk-docs/tutorials/editor_basics/coordinates_system.md

 ---

-Every caret in the editor has a set of properties describing it's coordinates.
+Every caret in the editor has a set of properties describing its coordinates.
 These properties can be accessed by obtaining a
 [caret model instance](upsource:///platform/editor-ui-api/src/com/intellij/openapi/editor/CaretModel.java).
-Working with caret positions and it's logical and visual properties will be explained in the sample below.
+Working with caret positions and their logical and visual properties will be explained in the sample below.

 ## 2.1.
 Pre-requirements
 Access to the Editor is performed through an action.

 ## 2.2.
 Accessing caret positions

-To get an access to caret positions an instance of CaretModel should be obtained.
+To get an access to caret positions an instance of `CaretModel` should be obtained.

 ```java
 public class EditorAreaIllustration extends AnAction {